-The leaves are lance-shaped, 10 to 20 cm (4 to 8 in) long, dark green and fleshy.
-They are borne alternately along the stem at nodes opposite the aerial roots, which become fastened to the tree trunk.
+Leaves are lance-shaped, 10 to 20 cm (4 to 8 in) long, dark green and fleshy.
+They are borne alternately along the stem at nodes opposite the aerial roots, which fasten themselves to the tree trunk.

 The flowers are large, 5 to 8 cm (2 to 3 in) wide, orchid-like with ruffled lips, pale green or yellow and set in three to five yellow-green sepals.
 They are held in clusters of ten to twenty, occasionally up to thirty, borne near the top of the stems but with only one to three flowers opening each day.
-These are pollinated naturally by a type of bee found only in the plant's native range, making hand-pollination the only viable alternative elsewhere, otherwise few if any flowers develop seedpods.
+These are pollinated naturally by a bee species found only in the plant's native range, making hand-pollination the only viable alternative elsewhere.
+Otherwise, few if any flowers develop seedpods.

-Fertilised flowers are followed by green, smooth-skinned tubular seedpods 10 to 25 cm (4 to 10 in) long, when mature becoming pale yellow, at about seven to ten months after fruit-set and with many tiny, roundish seed inside.
+Fertilised flowers develop into smooth, green-skinned tubular seedpods 10 to 25 cm (4 to 10 in) long.
+They mature about seven to ten months after fruit-set, becoming pale yellow with many tiny, roundish seed inside.

-Vanilla flavouring comes from the seedpod, which is harvested and allowed to sweat (ferment) under controlled conditions to produce what is commonly known as the 'Vanilla bean'.
+Vanilla flavouring comes from the seedpod, which, when harvested and allowed to sweat (ferment) under controlled conditions, produce what is commonly known as the 'Vanilla bean'.

-The traditional process involves immersing the mature bean in near-boiling water to kill it, then it is sweated (fermented) which causes it to change colour, becoming dark brown or brown-black.
-As it darkens, the bean loses moisture and wilts, becoming wrinkled and through the process develops its rich vanilla flavour and aroma.
+The traditional process involves immersing the mature beans in near-boiling water to kill them.
+Then they are sweated (fermented), which causes them to change colour, becoming dark brown or brown-black.
+As it darkens, the bean loses moisture and wilts, becoming wrinkled through the process and develops its rich vanilla flavour and aroma.

-Vanilla has long been used for flavouring food, first by the ancient Aztecs, who discovered it, up to the present day where it is used to flavour many sweet dishes, the best-known of which is probably vanilla ice cream.
-Apart from ice cream, it is used to flavour cakes, puddings, custards, chocolate, beverages and medicines.
+Vanilla has long been used for flavouring food, first by the ancient Aztecs, who discovered it up to the present day where it is used to flavour many sweet dishes, the best-known of which is probably vanilla ice cream.
+Apart from ice cream, vanilla flavouring is used in cakes, puddings, custards, chocolate, beverages and medicines.

-It is also used as a fragrance in air fresheners, soaps and has become one of the most widely used perfume ingredients, appearing in the principle notes of near a quarter of all high-quality perfumes, including 'L' Aimant' by Coty, 'Bois des Iles' by Chanel, 'Jicky' by Guerlain, 'Habanita' by Molinard and 'Amouage'.
+It is also used as a fragrance in air fresheners and soaps and has become one of the most widely used perfume ingredients, appearing in the top notes of near a quarter of all high-quality perfumes, including 'L' Aimant' by Coty, 'Bois des Iles' by Chanel, 'Jicky' by Guerlain, 'Habanita' by Molinard and 'Amouage'.

-Grows and flowers naturally in moderately humid to very humid subtropical and tropical climates, generally frost-free areas with annual lows of 19 to 25 °C, annual highs of 27 to 35 °C, annual rainfall of 1200 to 4300 mm and a dry season of 4 months or less.
-Vanilla vines may fail to thrive in areas where the average low of the coldest month is below 14 °C (50 °F).
+Grows and flowers naturally in humid subtropical and tropical climates, generally frost-free areas with annual lows of 18 to 25°C, annual highs of 27 to 35°C, annual rainfall of 1200 to 4300 mm and a dry season of 4 months or less.
+Vanilla vines may fail to thrive in areas where the average low of the coldest month is below 14°C (50°F).

-New plants are usually grown from stem cuttings 0.9 to 1.2 m (3 to 4 feet) long, with the severed end and one node buried in free-draining soil and the exposed length tethered to a support structure for the vine to cling to and grow up on.
+New plants are usually started from stem cuttings 0.9 to 1.2 m (3 to 4 feet) long.
+The severed end and one node are buried in free-draining soil, and the exposed length is tethered to a support structure for the vine to cling to and grow up on.

-The vines start to flower around eighteen months to two years after planting, and a small crop may be produced seven to ten months after that.
+The vines start to flower around eighteen months to two years after planting and may produce a small crop seven to ten months later.
 The flowering season usually coincides with the rainy season, which is spring to summer in its native range.

-The seedpods produce large quantities of small, viable seed that are easily dispersed by wind and flowing water.
-It is reported to have escaped cultivation and naturalised in Puerto Rico and is assessed as a high weed risk species for Hawaii, by the Hawaii Pacific Weed Risk Assessment (HPWRA) project.
+The seedpods produce large quantities of tiny, viable seed easily dispersed by wind and flowing water.
+It is reported to have escaped cultivation and naturalised in Puerto Rico.
+And is assessed as a high weed risk species for Hawaii by the Hawaii Pacific Weed Risk Assessment (HPWRA) project.